sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 - `data/`: Contains JSON files with taxon information and pairs.
 - `images/`: Likely contains image assets used in the application.

+## Non-code files
++ I have a package.json in the root folder sarefo.github.io
++ another package.json in the /DuoNat folder
++ and a third package.jos in the /DuoNat/server folder. there's also a .env file there.
++ there's a Procfile in the root folder

 ## Key JavaScript Modules

 ### Core Application Logic